 Lay coconut on side (I'm holding knife in wrong hand to take the photo, but you get the idea).
 Slice the the white husk off the coconut towards the point of the coconut, leaving the hard, brown shell visible.

 Using handle edge of spoon, wedge it between the shell and the meat.
-If you have the flexible plastic spatula that comes with the Vitamix - this tool works great for wedging between the coconut meat and shell.
-A spoon handle works well too.
+If you have the Viatmix flexible spatula, this tool works GREAT for removing coconut meat.
+In a circular motion, working your way around the inside of the coconut, separate the meat from the shell.

 Your coconut is now ready to use.
 For delicious coconut milk, simply blend the coconut water and meat together.
 You can add a medjool date to sweeten and a bit of vanilla extract.
 Enjoy!
 Coconut meat can be used in a variety of desserts and dishes.